Nubia: Egypt in Nubia

+Ramesses II in his war chariot charging into battle against the Nubians.
+New Kingdom reliefs as seen in Rameses II temple, Beit el-Wali, represented Nubians with dark reddish brown and jet black skin tones.

-In 1098–1088 BC, Thebes was "the scene of a civil war-like conflict between the High Priest of Amun of Thebes Amenhotep and the Viceroy of Kush Panehesy (= the Nubian)".
-It was chaotic and many tombs were plundered.
+In 1098–1088 BC, Thebes was "the scene of a civil war-like conflict between the High Priest of Amun of Thebes, Amenhotep and the Viceroy of Kush Panehesy (= the Nubian)".
+It was chaotic, and many tombs were plundered.
 Instead of sending soldiers to restore order, Ramesses XI put Panehesy in control of that area's military and appointed him Director of Granaries.
-Panehesy stationed his troops in Thebes to protect the city from thieves, but it resembled a military occupation of Thebes to the High Priest, which later led to the Civil war in Thebes.
+Panehesy stationed his troops in Thebes to protect the city from thieves, but it resembled a military occupation of Thebes to the High Priest, which later led to the Civil War in Thebes.
 By 1082 BC, Ramesses XI finally sent help to the High Priest.
-Panehesy continued his revolt and the city of Thebes suffered from "war, famine, and plunderings".
-Panehesy initially succeeded and the High Priest fled Thebes.
+Panehesy continued his revolt, and the city of Thebes suffered from "war, famine, and plunderings".
+Panehesy initially succeeded, and the High Priest fled Thebes.
 Panehesy pursued the High Priest as far as Middle Egypt before Egyptian forces pushed Panehesy and his troops out of Egypt and into Lower Nubia.
 Ramesses sent new leadership to Thebes: Herihor was named the new High Priest of Thebes (and effectively King of Southern Egypt) and Paiankh was named the new Viceroy of Kush.
 Paiankh recaptured former Egyptian holdings in Lower Nubia as far as the second Nile cataract, but could not defeat Panehesy in Lower Nubia, who ruled the area until his death.
 Herihor's descendants became rulers of Egypt's 21st and 22nd Dynasties.